Another Word For REACH_OUT

 Verb : To draw out; to extend, especially in duration.

-Verb : To use a protractor.
+Verb : To extend; to protrude.

 raise one's hand